 What Is Bargaining Grief?

-One of the five phases of grief is bargaining.
+One of the phases of grief is bargaining.
 Bargaining is what happens inside your mind when you attempt to rationalize whatever experience caused your grief.
-You may find yourself considering different scenarios of actions you could have taken, words you could have said, or things you could have done differently to prevent the grief.
-The bargaining stage of grief follows the anger stage fairly quickly in many cases.
+You may find yourself considering different scenarios of actions you could have taken, words you could have said, or things you could have done differently to prevent the loss or grief from occurring.
+The bargaining stage of grief follows the anger stage quickly in many cases.
 If your brain fails to rationalize the loss in the bargaining stage, you may experience a move from bargaining to the fourth stage of grief, which is depression (this depression can be any depression such as major depressive disorder, atypical depression, or situational depression.
-Specific instances can induce specific depression types, such as postpartum depression).
+Specific instances can induce particular depression types, such as postpartum depression).

 Can You Die From Grief?

 While you cannot necessarily die from grief directly, grief and loss can cause physical health complications potentially resulting in death, such as a compromised immune system, increased risk of heart attack, and stroke.
 If you or someone you know is experiencing signs of physical complications related to grief, seek out a medical professional immediately.